Desponark/SimpleAI/README.md

 [Better Quality Link](https://drive.google.com/file/d/1JAko0W-VNtZXy5gSlPrsZiTP0O_p7gT6/view?usp=drive_link)

 # Basic Framework
+This explains the basic framework for the project.

 ## Steering Behaviour
 Simplified, an autonomous agent consists of three parts.
 The “why”, the “where” and the “how”.
 Why do this action?
 Where do I go?
 How do I move?
 I like to think of these parts as the brain that decides what to do **(Action Selection)**, an internal compass that tells it where to go **(Steering)** and the legs that execute the movement **(Locomotion)**.